-The Drainage Design Report must conform to the scope of work, design criteria and performance specifications as set out in Volume 3 of this RFP.
+The Drainage Design Report must conform to the scope of work, design criteria and performance specifications as set out in Schedule 5 of the Concession Agreement.
 The Drainage Report must describe the drainage facilities required for Phase 2 and at a minimum, shall provide the following information:

-• description of the construction procedures and proposed staging to be used in conformance with the Road Design Report, the Construction Staging Plan and the Environmental Management Plan highlighting how construction of the drainage structures, both temporary and permanent, will be integrated with the overall construction strategy;

-- trench, ditch and surface restoration and stabilization methodology; - a schedule for the work as it pertains to the sediment and drainage management plan; - construction procedures to limit the potential for erosion and sediment production; - site specific measures for runoff and drainage management, including drainage from haul roads and any permanent and temporary bridges; - site specific measures for erosions prevention and control; - measures for ensuring adequate water quality at points of discharge to streams and other water bodies, including sizes and specifications for any proposed water treatment facilities; - drawings in suitable scale and detail of mitigation measures coordinated with the other drawing submissions; - commitment of on-site equipment such as water pumps and materials for erosion, sediment and drainage control to deal with emergency situations that may arise; and - plan showing drainage catchment areas and related calculations.
+- description of the construction procedures and proposed staging to be used in conformance with the Road Design Report, the Construction Staging Plan and the Environmental Management Plan highlighting how construction of the drainage structures, both temporary and permanent, will be integrated with the overall construction strategy (cross reference to Proposal Section 4.2 - Construction Staging Plan); - trench, ditch and surface restoration and stabilization methodology; - a schedule for the work as it pertains to the sediment and drainage management plan; - construction procedures to limit the potential for erosion and sediment production; - site specific measures for runoff and drainage management, including drainage from haul roads and any permanent and temporary bridges; - site specific measures for erosions prevention and control; - measures for ensuring adequate water quality at points of discharge to streams and other water bodies, including sizes and specifications for any proposed water treatment facilities; - drawings in suitable scale and detail of mitigation measures coordinated with the other drawing submissions; - commitment of on-site equipment such as water pumps and materials for erosion, sediment and drainage control to deal with emergency situations that may arise; and - plan showing drainage catchment areas and related calculations.